enricopolanski/functional-programming/src/quiz-answers/javascript-includes.md

 ## Answer

+The `includes` method compares by value in case of primitive values, and by reference in other cases.

 As [explained here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes), includes() uses the `sameValueZero` algorithm to determine whether the given element is found.

 The `sameValueZero` algorithm is very close to the one used by `===` (see [details here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#same-value-zero_equality)) and objects are compared through their references instead of their values: